Execution of Tong Ching Man

-Tong Ching Man (唐清雯,tang-_-CHING-win; 17 October 1970 – 21 April 1995) was a 24 year old female Hong Kong resident executed in Singapore for drug trafficking.
+Tong Ching Man (17 October 1970 – 21 April 1995) was a 24 year old female Hong Kong resident executed in Singapore for drug trafficking.

 After purportedly being recruited to work as a drug courier by her boyfriend, Tong was arrested while in possession of over 2 kilograms of high-quality heroin during a stopover in Singapore's Changi Airport.

 Despite vehemently protesting her innocence and stating that she was tricked into smuggling narcotics, Tong was found guilty at trial and sentenced to death.
 Despite appeals being made for the commutation of her death sentence, the Singaporean authorities were ultimately undeterred by pleas for clemency from the British Government.

 Biography

 Born in British Hong Kong in 1970, Tong Ching Man has been described as coming from a broken family.
 Tong's mother left her father (who worked as a car parking attendant in Tsim Sha Tsui) and married another man, after which Tong went to live with her father, her new step-mother and two half-brothers in Hunghom.
 At the age of 14, Tong dropped out of school and ran away from home, and was living with two friends in an apartment while working as a waitress at the time of her arrest.